Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Introduction

 Technological advances in the control of species transport through porous materials have significantly impacted diverse applications of societal relevance.
-These range from solute migration in natural and engineered porous media~\citep{dentz2023review}, groundwater contamination probabilistic risk assessment and remediation~\citep{henri2015}, and drug delivery~\citep{shipley2010}, to microfluidics~\citep{squires2005microfluidics}, heat exchange~\citep{webb1971heat}, and membrane filtration systems~\citep{sanaei2017}.
-At the pore scale, narrow conduits and complex surface morphologies play a decisive role in governing solute transport dynamics.
-Accordingly, improved understanding of transport in confined geometries is crucial for linking microscopic processes to macroscopic behaviour.
+These range from solute migration in natural and engineered porous media~\cite{dentz2023review}, probabilistic risk assessment of groundwater contamination and remediation~\cite{henri2015}, and drug delivery~\cite{shipley2010}, to microfluidics~\cite{squires2005microfluidics}, heat exchange~\cite{webb1971heat}, and membrane filtration systems~\cite{sanaei2017}.
+At the pore scale, narrow conduits and complex structural morphologies play a decisive role in governing solute transport dynamics.
+Accordingly, improved understanding of transport in confined geometries is crucial for linking microscopic processes to macroscopic behavior.

-Surface texture and pore morphology have long been exploited to modulate flow and enhance scalar transport~\citep{ling2018,Yoon_Dentz_Kang_2021,ling2024}.
-For example, periodically structured or wavy channels can significantly augment heat and mass transfer~\citep{bolster2009PoF,marbach2019active,nishimura1995mass,patera1986exploiting}.
-However, the relationship between geometry and solute dispersion is non-monotonic; in some regimes, surface undulations may hinder rather than enhance solute transport~\citep{bolster2009PoF,mohammadi2013pressure,marbach2018transport}.
-Particularly in nano- and micro-confined systems, the interaction between flow separation, entropic barriers~\citep{reguera2001kinetic}, and surface-driven forces can yield counterintuitive transport behaviour.
-In parallel, electrokinetic phenomena have emerged as powerful mechanisms for manipulating flow in confined geometries as present in porous media.
-Applications include enhanced oil recovery via electrochemical gradients~\citep{thomas2008enhanced}, electro-remediation of contaminated soils~\citep{probstein1993removal,acar1993principles}, and desalination via ion-selective membranes and electrodialysis~\citep{epsztein2020towards,deng2015water,sapp2024deionization}.
-Classical studies of electroosmotic flow through charged slits~\citep{burgreen1964electrokinetic} and recent work on Coulombic interactions in porous systems in the context of hydrogeological applications~\citep{rolle2018nernst,sprocati2022} highlight the sensitivity of transport to electrostatic boundary conditions, particularly under advection–diffusion coupling.
+Pore morphology and fluid-solid interface texture have long been exploited to modulate flow and enhance scalar transport~\cite{ling2018,Yoon_Dentz_Kang_2021,ling2024}.
+Periodically structured or wavy channels can augment heat and mass transfer~\cite{bolster2009PoF,marbach2019active,nishimura1995mass,patera1986exploiting}, though the relationship between geometry and solute dispersion is non-monotonic: surface undulations may hinder rather than enhance transport in some regimes~\cite{bolster2009PoF,mohammadi2013pressure,marbach2018transport}.
+In nano- and micro-confined systems, flow separation, entropic barriers~\cite{reguera2001kinetic}, and surface-driven forces combine to produce counterintuitive behavior.
+Electrokinetic phenomena offer complementary flow control, with applications in enhanced oil recovery~\cite{thomas2008enhanced}, electro-remediation of contaminated soils~\cite{probstein1993removal,acar1993principles}, and desalination~\cite{epsztein2020towards,deng2015water,sapp2024deionization}.
+Studies of electroosmotic flow through charged slits~\cite{burgreen1964electrokinetic} and Coulombic interactions in porous media~\cite{rolle2018nernst,sprocati2022} have established the sensitivity of transport to electrostatic boundary conditions under advection--diffusion coupling.